Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: Conclusion

 \section{Conclusion}

-The work presented in this article aims at validating a new method for integrating the incompressible Navier--Stokes equation with no-slip boundary conditions on the surface of a moving particle.
-Simulations that were performed with this method in the case of a spherical particle embedded in a homogeneous flow, show that such a strategy reproduces with a high accuracy known results on the variation of the drag and lift forces as a function of the particle Reynolds number and give a precise handling on the turbulent fluctuations that arise in the wake downstream the sphere.
+In this article we address the question how turbulent fluctuations in the carrier flow influence the drag and lift forces acting on a towed sphere.
+We find that the average drag significantly increases compared to what is know for a laminar upstream flow.
+Also the torque of the particle increases as a function of the turbulent intensity.
+These increases depend on the ratio of the flow advection time across the particle and the Kolmogorov time scale thus assumed to be a small-scale effect.
+The fluctuations of the drag force are satisfactorily described by standard drag correlations such as that of \cite{schiller-naumann:1933}.
+Turbulent fluctuations in the upstream flow increase the frequency and strength of the wake detachment at $Re_p=400$.
+The implications of turbulence on the boundary layer and wake of the particle are also addressed.
+This work also primarily aimed at validating a new method for integrating the incompressible Navier--Stokes equation with no-slip boundary conditions on the surface of a moving particle.
+Simulations that were performed with this method in the case of a spherical particle embedded in a laminar upstream flow, show that such a strategy reproduces with a high accuracy known results on the variation of the drag and lift forces as a function of the particle Reynolds number and give a precise handling on the turbulent fluctuations that arise in the wake downstream the sphere.

-Such benchmarking will now allow us confidently attacking the physical problems that motivated the development of such a code.
-The first question that is subject to ongoing work concerns the dynamics of neutrally buoyant finite-size particles that are transported by a developed turbulent flow in the case when the diameter of such particles falls inside the turbulent inertial range of lengthscales.
-The drag, lift, slip velocity associated to such settings are still not well defined because of the fluctuating nature of the fluid surrounding environment.
-This situation still requires an important modeling effort and a first step consists in understanding how the fluid velocity statistical properties are modified by the presence of the particle.
-Preliminary results confirm that a turbulent boundary layer develops around the particle and that its thickness is comparable to the particle size.
+Such benchmarking will now allow us confidently attacking the physical problems that motivated the development of the code.
+The first question that is subject to ongoing work concerns the dynamics of neutrally buoyant finite-size particles that are transported by a developed turbulent flow in the case when the diameter of such particles falls inside the turbulent inertial range of length scales.
+The drag, lift, and the slip velocity associated to such settings are still not well defined because of the fluctuating nature of the fluid surrounding environment.
+This situation still requires an important modelling effort.
+Today's models usually rely on applying to turbulent situations formula that are known only for upstream laminar flows, as e.g.\ \cite{schiller-naumann:1933}.
+Finite-size models can now be improved with the help of the present results.
+This work will also give new insights for understanding how the fluid velocity statistical properties are modified by the presence of the particle.
+Preliminary results on a moving particle confirm that a turbulent boundary layer develops around the particle and that its thickness is comparable to the particle size.